-In financial year 2020 BayernLB posted a consolidated profit of EUR 228 million (after taxes).
-Combined net interest and net commission income rose year-on-year to around EUR 2.1 billion.
+In financial year 2021 BayernLB posted a profit before taxes of EUR 816 million.
+Net interest and net commission income rose year on year to around EUR 2.2 billion in total.

 Solid capital base

 At the end of financial year 2021, the CET1 ratio was 17.3 percent.

 Very good risk profile